bcmullins/bcmullins.github.io/research.md

 ---
 layout: page
-title: Research
+title: Projects
-permalink: /research/
+permalink: /projects/
 ---

-## Multidimensional Income Mobility
+## Multi-period Income Mobility

 Historically, income mobility is measured as some function of the change in income between two time periods for some population.
 Recently, approaches have been developed that take advantage of multi-period data.
 This project aims to study and develop higher-dimensional analogues of mobility indices in two time periods that are robust to measurement error and statistical noise.